A Guide To Key Terms

 PTSD

-Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing a traumatic event.
-PTSD affects how the brain processes threat, memory, and emotion, leading to patterns of distress that can interfere with daily life, relationships, and a sense of safety.
+Post-Traumatic Stress Disorder (PTSD) is a mental health condition that can develop after experiencing or witnessing one or more traumatic events.
+PTSD involves changes in how a person responds to reminders of the traumatic experience and processes memories and emotions, leading to distress that can interfere with daily life, relationships, and sense of safety.
 Symptoms are grouped into four main categories: intrusion, avoidance, negative changes in thoughts and mood, and changes in arousal and reactivity.
-The severity and combination of symptoms vary widely from person to person, and PTSD can be acute, chronic, or delayed in onset.
+The combination and severity of symptoms vary widely from person to person.
+Also, symptoms may begin soon after the event or have delayed expression, and they may last for a short period or become chronic.

 Repressed Memory